JulsSal99/Procedural-Dialog-Generation/README.md

 # number of answers. positive number, negative act as a threshold for random, 0 is just random
 n_answers = 0

+#choose n random participants and keep them till the end of the code.
+THIS iS A BETA FEATURE
+n_participants = 0

 # Percentage initial question presence.
 1 always, 0 never
 prob_prompt = 0.5